To read part 2 of this blog, click [here].

 The Unresolved Mystery: Fendall’s Final Resting Place

-Our journey into Phillip Richard Fendall’s life and legacy has unveiled myriad facets, yet one enigma lingers in his final resting place.
+Our journey into Philip Richard Fendall’s life and legacy has unveiled myriad facets, yet one enigma lingers in his final resting place.
 Part 2 of our exploration will traverse Alexandria’s transportation evolution, illuminating how progress might have uprooted Fendall from his initial burial site.
 Join us as we delve into Ivy Hill Cemetery’s secrets, the potential resting place of Phillip Richard Fendall, and the revelations that await.
 Stay tuned for an immersive historical and archaeological expedition.

 Sources of Information